 Leave A Comment!

 Was this article helpful to you?
 Do you have more questions to add that need answering?
-Leave a comment in the comment section below and I’ll try to answer your question and maybe add it to the article!
-If you have any personal experiences taking land transport in Cabo Verde, you’re also welcome to share this in the comments.
+Leave a comment below and I’ll try to answer your question and maybe add it to the article!
+If you have any personal experiences taking land transport in Cabo Verde, feel free to share those in the comments.